innolitics/hdat/README.md

 # Resultspecs

-A resultspec is a string that selects test results.
+A resultspec is a string that selects one or more test results.
 A result spec may specify a single result, or many results.
-Resultspecs are more varied than casespecs, because there are typically many more results that need to be selected among.
+Every casespec can also act as a resultspec; , because there are typically many more results that need to be selected among.

-Here are several casespecs along with the test cases they would select:
+Here are several resultspec along with the test cases they would select:

 "" - Selects the most recent result for every test case in every test suite.
 "a" - Selects the most recent results for every test case in the test suite with id "a".
 "a/b" - Selects the most recent result for the test case with id "b" in the test suite with id "a".
 "a/b/c" - Selects the test result with id "c" for the test case with id "b" in the test suite with id "a".
+"a/b/~0" - Selects the most recent result for the test case with id "b" in the test suite with id "a".
+"a/b/~1" - Selects the previous result for the test case with id "b" in the test suite with id "a".
+"a/b/~4" - Selects the 4 test older than the previous result for the test case with id "b" in the test suite with id "a".